ahgroup/DSAIRM/inst/docsfordevelopers/documentation.md

 Also needed (which could be done by you or me):

 * The NNN_settings.R file.
-* A unit test for your new app in the testthat folder.
+* A test script for your new app in the testthat folder.
-* Editing of app.R to include your new function.
+* Editing of app.R to include your new app.
-* Adding any figures into the /media folder.
+* Adding any figures your app documentation includes to the /media folder.
 * Copying of your new simulator_NNN function into the simulatorfunctions folder and the zip file.
 * Adding any cited references to the .bib file in the appinformation folder.
 * Turning the documentation Rmd file into an HTML file.